kebaldwi/DNAC-TEMPLATES/TUTORIALS/Ansible.md

 ansible-galaxy collection install cisco.dnac:6.6.4
 ```

 This will install the collection and any dependencies.
-Once you have the collection and SDK installed, you are ready to create playbooks that interact with Cisco Catalyst Center.
+Once you have the collection and SDK installed, you are ready to create playbooks that interact with Catalyst Center.

 ### Your first Catalyst Center Playbook